 Early Notables of the Tuft family (pre 1700)

-Potteries, eponym of the Toft Style, his work can still be seen in various...
-Another 32 words (2 lines of text) are included under the topic Early Tuft Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early Tuft Notables in all our PDF Extended History products and printed products wherever possible.

 Tuft Settlers in Canada in the 18th Century